-Kernels can really change the way a smartphone performs, so today I want to show you how to install a custom kernel on the OnePlus 3.
+Kernels can really change the way a smartphone performs, so today I want to show you how to install a custom kernel on the OnePlus 3 and OnePlus 3T.

 It can be difficult to explain to someone all of the things a kernel does for a smartphone (and basically a computer).
 I generally like to use a metaphor to relate a custom ROM to an automobile, and then relate a custom kernel to the driver.
-The custom ROM (the car) has all of the features, but it’s the custom kernel (the driver) that chooses how fast/slow it goes and how it performs.
+The custom ROM (the car) has all of the features, but it’s the custom kernel (the driver) that chooses how fast/slow it goes and how the OnePlus 3 and OnePlus 3T performs.

 The main draw of a custom kernel (for some) can be the ability to increase the performance of a smartphone, or to increase the battery life.
 Now, using a custom kernel isn’t going to add hours of screen on time to your smartphone, but it can help in some cases.
 Battery life is really a sensitive subject when it comes to smartphones because everyone uses their device differently.
 What adds battery life to someone’s smartphone, might not add any extra battery life to someone else’s.